 By Kisetsu Morita and Benio.
 Released in Japan as “Slime Taoshite 300 Nen, Shiranai Uchi ni Level MAX ni Nattemashita” by GA Novels.
 Released in North America by Yen On.
-Translated by Jasmine Bernhardt and Taylor Engel.
+Translated by Jasmine Bernhardt.

 I’ve gradually gotten used to this being the isekai version of K-On! (the illustrations helping along, as they get more and more ‘moe’ with every volume), and this volume in particular reminds me that Azusa’s laid-back style works so well here because the entire world is laid-back.
 The idea of someone being killed off or an evil villain trying to take over the world feels so foreign to everything we’ve read here to date, and the result is that you have a reader who is completely relaxed in reading this book.
 There’s never any serious conflict, and that’s good!
 The characters are all various varieties of “cute girls doing cute things’, and that’s good too!
 There are no stories in this series that run longer than about a quarter of the book, so you don’t have to pay too much attention, and if a character returns, you’re helpfully reminded where they showed up before.
 On the downside, reading this may make you fall asleep.